In your hypnopompic state you may be able to clarify issues otherwise inaccessible to you.

 My research in dreams and hypnosis has landed a 2003 article by David Kahn and Allan Hobson called “Dreaming and Hypnosis as Altered States of the Brain-Mind” which appeared in volume 5, issue 2 of the journal Sleep and Hypnosis.
 This article talks about the discernible differences in brain states between hypnosis and sleep.
 In one experiment it’s observed that people just waking up are more able to make creative associations than when they’re fully awake.

-This connection between dreams and hypnosis has also been brought to my attention by a client who is dealing with inner conflict that only occurs when waking up.
+This connection between dreams and hypnosis has also been brought to my attention by a client who is dealing with inner conflict that occurs only when waking up.
 We generally overlook these brief states of falling asleep and waking up.
-The parallels between these laboratory observation and my client shows something interesting is going on here.
+The parallels between these laboratory observations and my client shows something interesting is going on here.

 The state of transitioning to wakefulness is called the hypnopompic state.
 The definition should be more specific because it’s just as important what you’re transitioning from as what you’re transitioning to.
 I’ll focus on the hypnopompic state when awakening from a dream.